handolab/CUTE-roadmap-generator/README.md

 This project is licensed under the MIT License

 ## Acknowledgments
-This project is funded by the European Union by the [Erasmus+ program](https://erasmus-plus.ec.europa.eu/)

-ERASMUS+: Strategic Partnership (KA203-867FE04B) Project period: 1 September 2019 – 31 December 2022
+CUTE “Competencies for Universities - using Technology in Education” is an ERASMUS+: Strategic Partnership (KA203-867FE04B) Project period: 1 September 2019 – 31 December 2022 Funded by the European Comission.

 ![logo-erasmus](https://user-images.githubusercontent.com/91458022/170667122-5acf85b0-1978-416f-a59e-27f7a7b86094.png)